 © Depositphotos

 Kenai Fjords National Park is like stepping into Alaska’s epic highlights reel.
 Covering over 600,000 acres, this place boasts an insane mix of majestic fjords, glaciers, and wildlife galore.
-Kayaking through the icy waters, visitors can spot humpback whales breaching like they’ve got something to prove and bald eagles soaring overhead like they’re on patrol.
+Kayaking through the chilly waters, visitors can spot humpback whales breaching like they’ve got something to prove and bald eagles soaring overhead like they’re on patrol.

 Glacier National Park, Montana